tonylukasavage/ti-fs/README.md

 # ti-fs ![implemented 8%](http://img.shields.io/badge/implemented-8%-red.svg)

-> **IMPORTANT:** This is highly experimental and incomplete.
-Currently this is being used solely with [triple](https://github.com/tonylukasavage/triple), but I'll happily take PRs for additional functionality.

 node.js-style `fs` for Titanium.
 It can serve as a drop-in replacement for node.js `console` for use with [browserify][].

 ## install